35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 * System provisioned with TPM
 * TPM chip enabled in UEFI settings

+***Note**:
-***Note**: It should work on Arch Linux with some minor changes but I haven't tested it.*
+* It should work on Arch Linux with some minor changes but I haven't tested it.*

-Custom partition layout should also work, but you'll have to adjust the crypttab and TPM bindings accordingly.
+* Custom partition layout should also work, but you'll have to adjust the crypttab and TPM bindings accordingly.
+* If you are stuck on the loading screen press ESC.

 ## Preparations
 ***Very important note**: Do not reboot your system until you've finished all the steps or you won't be able to boot.*